The ColorPicker Controls have been updated to version 188.8.131.52.

 ColorGridcontrol now tries to be smarter with painting, and only paints cells that intersect with the clip rectangle.
 In addition, where possible only individual cells are invalidated rather than the entire control.

-- Corrected invalid error messages from the Save Palette button in the
+- Corrected invalid error messages from the Save Palette

 - Load Palette and Save Palette buttons in the